Skip to Content

 The cabins are well equipped with the exception of offering absolutely no toiletries.
 (Bring your own bar of soap, dish lotion and paper towels.)
 Be aware: Not a deal-breaker, but the beds aren’t great and the lack of fitted sheets will give you new appreciation for this bedding innovation.

-But here’s a plus: Because there are 17 cabins, Lake Louisa is one of the easiest of the state parks in which to find a reservation, even during peak season.
+But here’s a plus: Because there are 17 cabins, Lake Louisa is one of the easiest of the state parks in which to find a reservation, even during peak season on weekdays.
 With the extra plumbing, these cabins are bit more costly — $120 a night plus tax.

 Hiking trail marker on a foggy morning in Lake Louisa State Park in Clermont.
 (Photo: Bonnie Gross)